influoai-prog/demomatebase/README.md

 - `NEXT_PUBLIC_BASE_INVOICE_WEI` controls the value (in wei) of the authorization invoice (defaults to roughly $0.10 of ETH).
 - `NEXT_PUBLIC_BASE_AUTO_SPEND_TOKEN` (optional) narrows spend permissions to a specific ERC-20 address; omit to accept the Base native asset.
 - `NEXT_PUBLIC_BASE_AUTO_SPEND_LIMIT` tunes the auto-spend ceiling in wei (defaults to 0.001 ETH when unset).
+- `NEXT_PUBLIC_BASE_CHECKOUT_RECIPIENT` designates the address that receives the Base Perfect Checkout payment (defaults to the invoice recipient when omitted).
+- `NEXT_PUBLIC_BASE_WALLET_URL` optionally points the Base Account SDK to a custom wallet URL (defaults to the standard Base wallet when omitted).

+### Perfect Checkout

+Mate Shop wires the cart experience into Base Perfect Checkout.
+After provisioning a Sub Account and settling the $0.10 invoice, the “Complete Checkout” button triggers the `pay` helper from the Base Account SDK.
+This launches the Base Perfect Checkout overlay, requests an Auto Spend permission if needed, and settles the cart total with USDC to the configured merchant address.
+Transaction hashes are surfaced back in the UI so shoppers can verify the payment.

 ### Running Locally